westford14/bayes_final_assignment/README.md

 so we increased our chain size to `10,000` draws.
 To also mitigate this issue, we chose a larger `adapt_delta` size to ensure that our model samples more efficiently.

+We initially set weakly informative `normal(0, 10)` priors on the `β` coefficients, as we had no strong prior expectations about the size of their effects.
+However, after fitting an initial model, we observed that many of the effect sizes exceeded our set standard deviation of `10` and were thus constrained by the priors.
+To address this, we changed the priors to wider `student t(3, 0, 50)` priors.
+Although these priors seem quite diffuse, this choice was justified because it allowed the posterior distributions to extend to a wider range of values (-60 in one example).
+[A more detailed analysis of this can be found in the poster presentation where we show the overlap of the posterior and prior density functions to show that our selection of priors was justified.].
+We also decided to use the default priors of `brms` for the `sigma`, `intercept` and `smooth components` as we did not have any prior knowledge of these parameters and could not find good literature to inform starting priors.

+This is also coupled with us using non-default parameters when we fit our `brm` model.
+The initial model showed poor convergence, indicated by a high `R-hat` statistic, low effective sample sizes (`ESS`), and a considerable amount of divergent transitions – all threatening the validity of our results.
+To improve convergence, we increased the number of iterations to `10,000` draws with `5,000` warmup draws and also set a smaller step size (`adapt_delta = 0.95`) to further ensure the robustness of our analysis.

 ### Maintainers

 * Alex Lee (1586432)